 Blown-In Insulation Basics

 Cellulose is preferred for a few reasons.
 It is an environmentally responsible material made from recycled newspapers.
-It is less expensive than fiberglass and has a higher R-value and is less irritating to skin and lungs.
+It is less expensive than fiberglass and has a higher R-value and is less irritating to the skin and lungs.
 Also referred to as "natural fiber insulation," cellulose is sold compressed in large plastic bags at home improvement stores.
 The bags need to be emptied into a blower, which in turn sends the fluffed-up insulation through a long hose.
 You can usually borrow a blower or rent one for a minimal fee from the same store.

 A blown-in insulation job requires two people, one to keep the blower full and working and the other to work the hose in the attic.
 But the important task of preparing the attic is something you can handle on your own.